 The transistor symbol shows the three leads as lines leading away from the circle symbolizing the transistor.

-(For the record, clockwise from left: base, collector, emitter)
+(For the record, clockwise from left side: base, collector, emitter)

 Basically, think of them as light dimmers.
-Current enters from the lower left (the emitter) and exits from the upper right (the collector).
+Current enters from the lower right (the emitter) and exits from the upper right (the collector).

 A much smaller amount of current gets siphoned off and exits stage left (through the base).
 The actual amount exiting the base proportionally controls how much can leave the “main” exit.